What are Nasal/Sinus Polyps?

 Nasal polyps can be caused when the lining of the nose and sinuses are chronically inflamed.
 Inflammation is the body’s response to an infection or an injury, but medical professionals don’t know exactly why inflammation in the nose leads to the growth of polyps.

-If the polyps are troublesome, the doctor may prescribe medicines to help shrink them and reduce the symptoms.
-Sometimes, surgery is needed to remove the polyps.
-The type of the surgery depends on where the polyps are, their size, and how many there are.
+If the polyps are troublesome you may need to speak with your ENT specialist about nasal polyp removal options.
+The ENT doctor may prescribe medicines to help shrink them and reduce the symptoms.
+Sometimes, nasal polyp surgery is needed to remove the polyps.
+The type of surgery depends on where the polyps are, their size, and how many there are.
+If you feel you have nasal polyps and they are restricting the airflow in your nose it is always best to book an appointment to speak with an ENT specialist near you.
+They will be able to determine the best treatment course to give you relief.

 Removal of nasal polyps is called a nasal polypectomy.
 The surgeon who performs this operation is called an otolaryngologist.

-Before the surgery, the patient is given general or a local anesthesia.
+Before the nasal polyp surgery, the patient is given general or local anesthesia.
 The surgeon then opens the nose with a speculum, finds the polyps, clamps them, and removes them with a wire snare or loop.
 Any bleeding is controlled by electrocautery.
 The surgeon then packs the nose to staunch the bleeding.
 The packing can either be absorbed into the body or removed after about one or two days.
-Nasal polypectomy is an outpatient procedure, and the patient usually makes a full recovery after about two weeks.
+As nasal polypectomy is an outpatient procedure, it is typically done in-office and the patient usually makes a full recovery after about two weeks.
+If you are looking for nasal polyp removal in Boise, ID then contact our office at Boise ENT.
+We would be happy to schedule a consultation with you to see what course of treatment would be best for your situation.

+As with any surgery, there are some minor risks involved with nasal polyp removal procedures.
 Complications usually occur after surgery, and they include excessive bleeding or the chance that the polyps will grow back.
-Some polyps grow large enough to interfere with the patient’s breathing and prevent mucus from draining from the nose.
+Some nasal polyps grow large enough to interfere with the patient’s breathing and prevent mucus from draining from the nose.

 Can Nasal Polyps be Prevented?